-As of January 29, 2022, the Company had \$1.1 million of state tax credits to offset future state income tax expense, which are set to expire by fiscal 2023.
-Based on the available evidence, the Company has recorded a valuationallowance of \$1.1 million.
+As of January 28, 2023, the Company had \$0.3 million of state tax credits to offset future state income tax expense, which are set to expire by fiscal 2023.
+Based on the available evidence, the Company has recorded a valuation allowance of \$0.3 million.

-As of January 29, 2022, the Company had \$4.2 million of state net operating loss carryforwards.
-The Company assessed the likelihoodthat deferredtax assets related to state net operating loss carryforwardswill be realized in light of the adverse impact on the Company's financial statements and operations due to COVID-19.
-Based on this assessment, the Company concluded that it is more likely than not the Company will not be able to realize net operating losses and, accordingly, has recorded a valuation allowance of \$3.4 million for the portion it expects to not be realized.
+As of January 28, 2023, the Company had \$5.6 million of state net operating loss carryforwards.
+The Company assessed the likelihood that deferred tax assets related to state net operating loss carryforwards will be realized.
+Based on this assessment, the Company concluded that it is more likely than not the Company will not be able to realize \$4.8 million of the net operating losses and, accordingly, has recorded a valuation allowance for the same amount.

-The net change in the valuation allowance for January 29, 2022 and January 30, 2021 is for state net operating losses.
+The net change in the valuation allowance for the years ended January 28, 2023 and January 29, 2022 is due to state net operating losses and state tax credits.

-As of January 29, 2022, the Company's position is that its overseas subsidiaries will not invest undistributed earnings indefinitely.
+As of January 28, 2023, the Company's position is that its overseas subsidiaries will not invest undistributed earnings indefinitely.
 Future unremitted earnings when distributed are expected to be either distributions of GILTI-previously taxed income or eligible for a 100% dividends received deduction.
 The withholding tax rate on any unremitted earnings is zero and state income taxes on such earnings are considered immaterial.
-Therefore, the Company has not provided deferred U.S. income taxes on approximately \$26.9 million of earnings from non-U.S. subsidiaries.
+Therefore, the Company has not provided deferred U.S. income taxes on approximately \$31.7 million of earnings from non-U.S. subsidiaries.